Seth-McKilla/mckilla-dot-dev/src/articles/saas-starter-pack-1.md

 }
 ```

 Last but not least, we need to specify a subset of the font to load.
-This is done in the `next.config.js` file.
+In a nutshell, this is a way to reduce the size of the font file by only loading the characters that we need.
+This is easily done in the `next.config.js` file.

 ```js
 // next.config.js